OliverCardoza/OliverCardoza.github.io/_posts/2020-12-04-ledger-and-capital-gains.markdown

 1. First it helps us calculate capital gains for this sale.
 1. Second it is necessary to deduct ACB being used in capital gains for this sale so it does not interfere with future sales.

-We want to deduct the ACB of the units being sold.
+We want to deduct the ACB of the 10 units being sold.
 To do this we must first know the total number of units held and the total ACB of these units.
 This can be accomplished with a few ledger queries:

 ```
 # Total units held up to trade:
+ledger bal Assets:Brokerage --end 2020-01-04 -f example_acb.ledger
+    $-2700
+    VAB 20 Assets:Brokerage

+# Total ACB value of units held up to trade:
 ledger bal Virtual:ACB:VAB --end 2020-01-04 -f example_acb.ledger
-    VAB_ACB 20 Virtual:ACB:VAB

-# Total ACB value of units held up to trade:
-ledger bal Virtual:ACB:VAB --end 2020-01-04 -H -X $ -f example_acb.ledger
     $2700 Virtual:ACB:VAB
 ```

-We can get the per-unit ACB by dividing the two values: `$2700 / 20 = $135`.
+We can get the per-unit ACB by dividing the total ACB value by the number of units held: `$2700 / 20 = $135`.
 This is the average cost to acquire the 20 VAB units from the first two trades.
-So in conclusion the line item is calculated to be the same number of units being sold with the unit price set to average ACB with calculation explained above.
+Now that we know the per-unit ACB is $135 we can define the ACB deducted for this transaction to be `10 units sold * $135 per-unit ACB = $1350 transaction ACB deducted.`

 ### 4. Capital Gains